Red-Ravens/soccer-updater/README.md

 3. Runs daily to update the sidebar with match info via [pythonanywhere.com](https://wwpythonanywhere.com)

+The `updater.py` file uses python3.5 and the `SoccerUpdaterImportio.py` file uses python2.7
+The only difference between the two (besides python3 printing style) is the way in which the sidebar is updated. `SoccerUpdaterImportio.py` uses the `HTMLParser` library, which was a solution I found online. `updater.py` uses string concatention.

 #### Parsing US Soccer

 Because I had always intended to use [pythonanywhere](https://wwpythonanywhere.com) to run this script daily, I had to develop a way to use their website which has strict whitelists and blacklists.
 Since US Soccer doesn't currently have an API that provides match info, I used [importio](https://www.import.io/) to build a custom JSON API that also complies with pythonanywhere's whitelist.
 The two links in `SoccerUpdaterImportio.py` return full upcoming match info and full past match info, respectively.